bryanburgers/blog-content/custom-logging-in-rust-using-tracing.md

 You know what that means: time to build our own!
 If you want to learn how to build your own logger, want to understand more about tracing layers, or just want to come along, let's take this journey together.

 In this article, we'll discover how to build a logger that prints out *moment-in-time* events.
-In the next, we'll look at how we can use [`tracing`]'s *period-of-time* spans to provide better structured logs.
+In [the next article][next], we'll look at how we can use [`tracing`]'s *period-of-time* spans to provide better structured logs.

 ## Laying the groundwork